tryashtar/shulker-preview/README.md

 Current 1.17 version
 + All 1.17 items
 + Unknown items show a missing texture instead of messing up the order
-+ New settings menu for toggling previews for shulker boxes and ender chests
 + Now uses /item command instead of shulker trick in forceloaded chunk
 + Now uses new marker entity for marginally better network performance
 + Now uses "separator" text component feature
-+ When Bukkit server is detected, switches to slower but fewer-character lore generation method
-+ Detects when Bukkit mangles lore, and adds text to the tooltip notifying you

 Current 1.16 version
 + All 1.16 items